b10902026-jimmy/tik-tac-toe-AI-open-source-from-Github/README.md

 ## Prerequisites

-Make sure you have `bash` shell and `Python 3.8` installed on your system.
+Make sure you running all the command below on `bash` shell.
 This project uses `pipenv` for dependency management.

 ## Setup Instructions